Tropical Cyclone Harold

-Australia activated the Australian Humanitarian Partnership (AHP) mechanism and is worked with NGO partners on a package of assistance.
-Through AHP, NGOs will reach over 21,000 affected people in Vanuatu with shelter and hygiene supplies, livelihood support and access to counselling services.
+Australia activated the Australian Humanitarian Partnership (AHP) mechanism and worked with NGO partners on a package of assistance.
+Through AHP, NGOs reached over 21,000 affected people in Vanuatu with shelter and hygiene supplies, livelihood support and access to counselling services.

 Australia’s work in disaster preparedness through DisasterREADY meant that when the storm hit, local responders were trained and ready to respond by distributing locally stored humanitarian relief supplies before international support arrived.

 A small group of Australians are deployed across National Disaster Management Offices in the Pacific, contributing their expertise through the Australia Assists program.

 - Overview of Australia's aid program to Vanuatu

 - Overview of Australia's aid program to Fiji

 - Overview of Australia's aid program to Tonga

 - Overview of Australia's aid program to Solomon Islands